mauriciojorta/X-rates-scraper-server/README.md

 # X-rates scraper server

-A simple x-rates.com currency exchange rates web scraper server made on node.js
+A simple x-rates.com currency exchange rates web scraper server made on node.js as part of a simple app project (see [Currency Calculator app](https://github.com/mauriciojorta/Currency-Calculator-web-app) for more insight).

 ## What does it do?